akanix42/jquery.imageGrid/README.md

 	For paging functionality, copy jquery.pager.js to your scripts folder.
 	For the cell hover overlay extension, copy jquery.imageGrid.cellHoverOverlay.js to your scripts folder.

-Help:
-There are 3 examples included - check them out.
-They will help you understand the plugin's features.